 Management of Cultural Diversity

-Become an expert in managing a culturally diverse workforce within companies and organizations, and work on policies solving important societal challenges such as equal opportunities in the labor market and the participation of refugees in society.
-And develop cooperation strategies for the customers of organizations and for citizens with diverse life-styles, identities, orientations, and world views.
+Become an expert in managing a culturally diverse workforce within companies and organizations.
+Work on policies solving important societal challenges, such as equal opportunities in the labor market and the participation of refugees in society.
+Learn how to develop cooperation strategies for the customers of organizations, and for citizens with diverse life styles, identities, orientations, and world views.

 Program and courses